wout/rosetta/README.md

 # => "Naam"
 ```

-In practie, you'll probably chain twose two phases togeter:
+In practie, you'll probably chain those two phases together:

 ```cr
 Rosetta.t(Rosetta.find("user.name"))
 ```

-Of course, this is pretty long to write out for every single valye that needs to
+Of course, this is pretty long to write out for every single value that needs to
 be translated.
 Enter the `Translator`.

 ### The `Translator`
-This mixin makes it more conventient to work with translated values.
+This mixin makes it more convenient to work with translated values.
 Here's an
-example of it's usage:
+example of its usage:

 ```cr
 Rosetta.locale = "es"